joemaller/version-everything/README.md

 Note that structured data files will be formatted using default settings.

-### .version-everything.js dotfile

-Following the lead of projects like [Webpack][] and [ESLint][], version-everything can also be configured using a JavaScript dotfile.
-While this introduces another file to the project, it offers additional configuration options, can be documented in place and keeps package.json cleaner.

-A project's .version-everything.js file should be a sibling of the project's package.json file.
+### version-everything config files

+This project uses the popular [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) library to load config files.the file-key should be `version-everything`, so files like `.version-everythingrc` or `.version-everythingrc.js` will work.

-The basic schema of the config file should look something like this:
+The file shoudl export a simple JS object and look something like this:

 ```js
 module.exports = {